Coping With Rheumatoid Arthritis and Depression

 Mariah Leach and Eric Patterson share advice for dealing with the mental health issues that can accompany RA.

 Personally, I have experienced both depression and anxiety at various points during my RA journey.
 The good news is that depression, anxiety, and RA are all treatable.
 If you live with RA and you are struggling emotionally, know that you are not alone.
-Here are some ideas that might help:

 Treat Your RA